Awards and recognition

 We are specialists in what we do.
 We are committed to excellence and will never stop innovating.
 We respect our history, but seek out ways to adapt and improve, and are always willing to learn.

 - How has this individual/group demonstrated new innovative ways of doing things

-- How has this individual/group strived to achieve a personal or team goal (e.g. raising funds or supporting a to achieve a goal)?
+- How has this individual/group strived to achieve a personal or team goal (e.g. raising funds or supporting a service user to achieve a goal)?

 - How has this individual/group used their knowledge or skills or to improve the way we do things at Guide Dogs?